This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Heat the waffle maker to the desired temperature and spray it with cooking spray.
 Pour enough batter to cover the bottom of the waffle iron, close the waffle iron, and cook for 3-4 minutes, depending on the desired color.

-Place cooked waffles on a baking sheet with lined-parchment paper in a 200°F oven until all waffles are made.
-Add one or two waffles to a plate, spread softened butter over them, place two fried chicken strips, and pour maple syrup and hot sauce over the chicken.
+Place cooked waffles on a baking sheet lined with parchment paper in a 200°F oven until all waffles are made.
+Add one or two waffles to a plate, spread softened butter over them, place two fried chicken strips on top, and pour maple syrup and hot sauce over the chicken.

-Here are the best practices, techniques, substitutes, and flavor builders you'll need for fried chicken and waffles.
+Here are the best practices, techniques, substitutes, and flavor builders for fried chicken and waffles.

 - To create crags of crispy bits on your chicken, squeeze the chicken slightly as you dredge it in flour.